Codex Parisino-petropolitanus

-The codex Parisino-petropolitanus is one of the oldest extant manuscripts of the Quran, attributed to the 7th century.
+The Codex Parisino-Petropolitanus (CPP) is an early Quran manuscript.

-The largest part of the fragmentary manuscript are held at the Bibliothèque nationale de France, Paris, as BnF Arabe 328(ab), with 70 folia.
-Another 46 folia are kept in the National Library of Russia in Saint-Petersburg.
+The largest part of the manuscript is held at the Bibliothèque nationale de France, Paris, as BnF Arabe 328(ab), with 70 folios.
+Another 46 folios are kept in the National Library of Russia in Saint-Petersburg.
 Two additional folia have been preserved, one kept in the Vatican Library (Vat.
 Ar.
 1605/1) and the other in the Khalili Collections in London (KFQ 60).

 The manuscript

 BnF Arabe 328 consists of six parts, labelled a–f.
 Of these, parts (a) and (b) were later recognized as having formed part of a single original manuscript.